An important sign of systematic and gross human rights violation by the Islamic Republic of Iran

 Picture 1- Khavaran cemetery; view from the main entrance.
 This entrance has been closed on the families after January 2009.
 Look at the few trees on this deserted land.

-Picture 2- This grave belongs to my sister Zahra Behkish.
+Picture 2- This grave we assume that belongs to my sister Zahra Behkish.

-Zahra Behkish arrested in August 25, 1983 in Tehran and killed at the same day or the day after under torture.
-The authorities never revealed her exact burial location.
-When my family went to Khavaran Cemetery, the other victims’ families told them: close to the date of her killing, the authorities buried a new victim in this location.
-However, we need to do forensic test to make sure she is really buried there.
+Zahra Behkish arrested on August 25, 1983, in Tehran and killed/disappeared at the same day or the days after under torture.
+The authorities never revealed what has happened to her and her exact burial location.
+When my family went to Khavaran Cemetery, the other victims’ families told them: close to the date of her killing/disappearance, the authorities buried a new victim in this location.
+However, we need to do a forensic test to make sure she is really buried there.
 Many of the families are very concern that the authorities removed the remaining of the victims in the last destruction in January 2009.

-Picture 3- The photo of my brothers and sister who were killed by the IRI:
+Picture 3- The photo of my brothers and sister who were killed/disappeared by the IRI:

-From left to right: Mohsen Behkish (21 at his arrest on August 25, 1983 and 23 at his execution on April 14, 1985.
-He was buried in Behesht Zahra), Mohammad-Reza Behkish (26 at his assassination on February 15, 1982.
-His burial location is un-known), Siamak Assadian (Zhara’s husband killed in a shooting on September 5, 1981.
-He was buried in his home town), Zahra Behkish (37 at her arrest and killing), Mahmoud Behkish (32 at his arrest on August 25, 1983 and 37 at his killing on August 28, 1988) and Mohammad-Ali Behkish (19 at his arrest on August 25, 1983 and 24 at his killing on August 28, 1988).
+From left to right: Mohsen Behkish (21 at his arrest on August 25th, 1983, and 23 at his execution on April 14, 1985.
+He was buried by the authorities in Behesht Zahra-there is no confirmation), Mohammad-Reza Behkish (26 at his assassination on March 15, 1982.
+His burial location is unknown), Siamak Assadian (Zhara’s husband killed in a shooting on September 5, 1981.
+He was buried in his hometown), Zahra Behkish (37 at her arrest and disappearance), Mahmoud Behkish (32 at his arrest on August 25, 1983 and 37 at his killing/disappearance on August 27 or 28, 1988) and Mohammad-Ali Behkish (19 at his arrest on August 25, 1983 and 24 at his killing/disappearance on August 28, 1988).
 Mahmoud and Mohammad-Ali were sentenced to 10 and 8 years imprisonment respectively by the revolutionary courts.
-But they were executed on August 28, 1988, in the great massacre of the summer 1988 (according to survivors of the massacre).
+But they according to their cellmates were hanged/disappeared on August 27 or 28, 1988, in the great massacre of summer 1988 (according to survivors of the massacre).
 Their burial location is unknown.
-But like other families of the leftist victims of the great massacre of 1988, my family think they were buried in the mass graves in Khavaran.
-However it is necessary to do forensic test to find out who were buried in these mass graves.
+But like other families of the leftist victims of the great massacre of 1988, my family think they were buried in the mass graves in Khavaran Cemetery.
+However, it is necessary to do a forensic test to find out who were buried in these mass graves.

-Picture 5- Changiz Arshi was executed on July 4, 1981, few days after his arrest.
-He was buried in Khavaran.
+Picture 5- Changiz Arshi was executed on July 4, 1981, a few days after his arrest.
+He was buried in Khavaran Cemetery.
 His families wrote his name on a peace of stone, because, in the last 29 years, the authorities have not allowed them to put a gravestone on his grave.

 Picture 6- A sign on a grave in Khavaran cemetery.
 The families are not allowed to plant trees or flowers.
 The victims’ families put the flowers inside a bottle of water, with the hope the flowers will stay fresh for few hours.